Tips for Opening Your BearVault

 The plastics that BearVaults are made from are very stable material and hold up to extreme temperatures.
 That’s how you can backpack in frigidly cold weather and still not worry about cracking your BearVault in a drop.
 BUT… if you’ve gone to open your Vault for breakfast after a cold mountaintop night, you may have found that it was trickier to get into than usual.

 You probably figure it’s because cold makes the plastic more rigid.
 This does factor in to some extent, but your BearVault is made of material that doesn’t really change a great deal from a drop in air temperature.
+Testing in our lab, with canisters extremely frozen down to 0° F (-17° C), showed that the plastic only became about 20% harder to push in.
 The bigger issue is the loss of dexterity and strength in your fingers.
 Warming up your hands before opening your BearVault will help you have the grip and strength needed to get the cold lid off.

 Video Instructions for Opening a BearVault